-Hercules Loan and Security Agreements
+Amended and Restated Loan and Security Agreement

-In June 2011, AcelRx entered into the Loan and Security Agreement, or the Loan Agreement, between the Company and with Hercules Technology II, L.P. and Hercules Technology Growth Capital, Inc., together, the Lenders, under which AcelRx borrowed \$20.0 million in two tranches of \$10.0 million each, represented by secured convertible term promissory notes.
+In June 2011, AcelRx entered into the Loan and Security Agreement, with the Lenders, under which AcelRx borrowed \$20.0 million in two tranches of \$10.0 million each, represented by secured convertible term promissory notes.
 The Company's obligations associated with the agreement are secured by a security interest in substantially all of its assets, other than its intellectual property and those assets sold under the Royalty Monetization.

 The Company borrowed the first tranche of \$10.0 million upon the closing of the transaction on June 29, 2011 and borrowed the second tranche of \$10.0 million in December 2011.
 The Company used a portion of the proceeds from the first tranche to repay the remaining obligations under that certain loan and security agreement between the Company and Pinnacle Ventures, L.L.C., or Pinnacle Ventures, dated September 16, 2008.
 The interest rate for each tranche was 8.50%.
-In connection with the loan, the Company issued Hercules seven-year warrants to purchase an aggregate of 274,508 shares of common stock at a price of \$3.06 per share.
-See Note 8 "Warrants," for further description.
+In connection with the loan, the Company issued the Lenders seven-year warrants to purchase an aggregate of 274,508 shares of common stock at a price of \$3.06 per share which have been exercised.

-On December 16, 2013, AcelRx entered into an Amended and Restated Loan and Security Agreement with the Lenders, or the Amended Loan Agreement, under which the Company may borrow up to \$40.0 million in three tranches.
-The loans are represented by secured convertible term promissory notes, collectively, the Notes.
-The Amended Loan Agreement amends and restates the Loan Agreement between the Company and the Lenders dated as of June 29, 2011.
+On December 16, 2013, AcelRx entered into an Amended and Restated Loan and Security Agreement with the Lenders, or the Original Loan Agreement, under which the Company was provided the ability to borrow up to \$40.0 million in three tranches.
+The loans were represented by secured convertible term promissory notes, collectively, the 2013 Notes.
+The Original Loan Agreement amended and restated the prior Loan and Security Agreement between the Company and the Lenders dated as of June 29, 2011.
 The Company borrowed the first tranche of \$15.0 million upon closing of the transaction on December 16, 2013, and the second tranche of \$10.0 million on June 16, 2014.
-The Company used approximately \$8.6 million of the proceeds from the first tranche to repay its obligations under the Loan and Security Agreement with the Lenders.
+The Company used approximately \$8.6 million of the proceeds from the first tranche to repay its obligations under the prior Loan and Security Agreement with the Lenders.
 The Company recorded the new debt at an estimated fair value of \$24.9 million as of December 31, 2014.
+In connection with the Original Loan Agreement, the Company issued a warrant to each Lender which, collectively, are exercisable for an aggregate of 176,730 shares of common stock and each carried an exercise price of \$6.79 per share.

-On September 24, 2014, the Company entered into Amendment No. 1 to the Amended Loan Agreement with Hercules.
-Amendment No. 1 extended the time period under which the Company could draw down the third tranche, of up to \$15.0 million, from March 15, 2015 to August 1, 2015, subject to the Company obtaining approval for Zalviso from the FDA.
-The Company did not receive FDA approval of Zalviso by August 1, 2015 and as such, did not have access to the third tranche.
+On September 24, 2014, the Company entered into Amendment No. 1 to the Original Loan Agreement with the Lenders.
+Amendment No. 1 extended the time period under which the Company could draw down the third tranche, of up to \$15.0 million, from March 15, 2015 to August 1, 2015, subject to the Company obtaining approval for ZALVISO from the FDA.
+The Company did not receive FDA approval of ZALVISO by August 1, 2015 and as such, did not have access to the third tranche.